-If the report is correct, proceed to run the Type Request Identifier 002 report, which will actually permanently add the items to your school siNon-State adopted inventory.
+If the report is correct, proceed to run the Type Request Identifier 002 report, which will actually permanently add the items to your school Non-State Adopted Inventory.

 002 RECEIVE FSBD - POST MODE: This is the POST mode for inventory.